wedesoft/www.wedesoft.de/_posts/2024-05-06-clojure-nuklear.md

 I also added examples for several different controls.
 I have [pushed the source code to Github][4] if you want to look at it straight away.

+The demo is more than 400 lines of code.
+This is because it has to implement the graphics backend, input conversion, and truetype font conversion to bitmap font.
+If you are rather looking for a Clojure GUI library which does not require you to do this, you might want to look at [HumbleUI][7].

 ### Dependencies

 Here is the *deps.edn* file: